gilnam74/vex-sneppet/VEX-for-artists.md

 ```
 This code will iterate from 0 to 1 (the number of points we set in UI) and output the iteration index to console.
 The `iteration++` is a "syntaxis sugar" for `iteration = iteration + 1` statement and means the step of iterations is equal to 1.

-Inside the loop body (between `{ ... }`), we will place the code for one point creation, which will be repeated as many times as many new points we set in the "Number Of Points" parameter.
+Inside the loop body, between `{ ... }` where we are currently have the print statement, we will place the code for the new point creation, which will be repeated as many times as many new points we set in the "Number Of Points" parameter.

 Change the "Number Of Points" in a Wrangle UI and examine printed results in Houdini Console to see how this basic construction works.
 Clear console before each value change to isolate each loop execution.